Blog/Comparisons

 Integration needs (QuickBooks, Shopify, etc.)

 If your asset data needs to sync with accounting, e-commerce, or ERP systems, check integration support before you commit.
 Fishbowl has the deepest QuickBooks integration on this list.
-InventoryQuick integrates with QuickBooks, Shopify, Slack, and 15+ other tools.
+InventoryQuick connects to Shopify with two-way sync, imports data from QuickBooks, Square, Zoho, Cin7, and 10+ other formats via CSV auto-detect, and offers a REST API on the Business plan.
 Snipe-IT has a REST API for custom integrations.
 Asset Panda and EZOfficeInventory offer enterprise connectors on higher tiers.
 If you just need standalone asset tracking with no accounting sync, integration depth shouldn't drive your decision.

 Ready to try